ShibataLab/Sanjay_TBME_2020/README.md

 #### Citation

-If you find our work useful, please cite our work as follows:
+If you find our work useful, please cite our paper as follows:
 ```
 @article{Dwivedi2020,
   title={Extraction of Nonlinear Synergies for Proportional and Simultaneous Estimation of Finger Kinematics.},